 Above: The inflorescence is a terminal branched cluster that enlarges as flowers open and mature to seed.
 Drawing ©Flora of North America

 Below: 2nd photo - The 4 white petals are deeply cleft.
 Two of the six stamens are shorter and have the nectar glands at their base.
 The pistil stigma is rounded.

 Below: 1st photo - Most stems branch in the upper part, each forming a flower cluster.
 2nd photo - The cluster elongates as flowers open at the top and seed capsules form below.
-3rd photo - The seed pods are plumb and hairy, like the stem, and have the style persistent at the tip.
+3rd photo - The seed pods are plump and hairy, like the stem, and have the style persistent at the tip.